Recent Trials, Appeals & Motions Won

 Appellate Court opined that trial Court did not err in giving jury two special interrogatories regarding the sole proximate cause of Plaintiff’s decedent’s death was a pre-existing heart condition and whether the school district used ordinary care after Plaintiff’s decedent collapsed.

 Result: Not Guilty.
 Affirmed by First District Appellate Court.

 Indiana Insurance Co. vs. Philadelphia Indemnity Insurance Co., (Rule 23 Order), Docket No. 1-11-0830.

 Summary judgment granted for Plaintiff finding Philadelphia owed a duty to defend plaintiffs in an underlying negligence lawsuit.

 Result: Affirmed by First District Appellate Court.

 Winning cases, making law & saving money for our clients

-Our winning results for 2011 show what we do: win cases, make favorable defense law and save money for our clients — indemnity payment dollars and defense legal expense dollars.
+Our winning results show what we do: win cases, make favorable defense law and save money for our clients — indemnity payment dollars and defense legal expense dollars.

 Further showing our firm’s dedication to obtaining outstanding results for our clients are the following excellent results:

 (1) Bremen Youth Services v.
 Bremen Township, 2016 CH 5081, Cook County.